jebunn/Neural-Network/Problem_set_01/README.md

 Approach & Methodology

 Data Preprocessing
+Image augmentation (rescaling, rotation, shifting, zoom, flipping) was applied to the training data to reduce overfitting.
+Images were resized and loaded using generators, and split into training, validation, and test sets.

+Model
+A CNN model was used consisting of convolutional, pooling, dropout, and dense layers.
+A sigmoid activation function was applied for binary classification.

+Training
+Binary cross-entropy loss and Adam optimizer were used, with accuracy as the evaluation metric.
+Class weights were applied to handle imbalance, and EarlyStopping was used to prevent overfitting.

+Evaluation
+The model was evaluated using accuracy, confusion matrix, and training-validation performance plots.

+Data Preprocessing

 Image Augmentation (Training only)
 To combat overfitting and improve generalisation, the following augmentations were applied to training images: